kshramt/buildpy/README.md

 - Content-based update scheme (similar to SCons)
 - Deferred error (similar to the `--keep-going` of Make)
 - Job scheduling based on load average (similar to `--load-average` of Make)
-- DOT-formatted output a dependency graph (similar to `--prereqs` of Rake)
+- DOT-formatted output of a dependency graph (similar to `--prereqs` of Rake)
 - Integration for
     - BigQuery
     - Google Cloud Storage